Materialized View Creation Patterns

 SETTINGS index_granularity = 8192;

--- 2. Aggregation target (Explicitly bound via TO clause)
+-- 2. Aggregation target (owned directly, bound via the TO clause)

 CREATE TABLE IF NOT EXISTS analytics.events_agg_target